 No programming within daytimes is automated.
 Our overnight or some late programming may generally be automated, but may be live in times of adverse weather or other relevant circumstances.

-Except in special or exceptional circumstances (e.g. specials), our programmes are broadcast from Wolverhampton between 06.00 and 10.00, and between 1600 and 1900 (2000, Monday to Thursday).
+Except in special or exceptional circumstances (e.g. specials), our programmes are broadcast from the Black Country weekdays between 06.00 and 10.00, and between 1600 and 1900.
 Programming between 1000 and 1600 is generally from Birmingham.
-At the weekends, programming is from Wolverhampton between 0700 and 1100.
-At other times, programmes originate from Birmingham, apart from ‘destination’ programme specials which may be broadcast from other studios around the UK (e.g. The Big Top 40 and ‘Sam and Mark’).
+At the weekends, programming is from the Black Country between 0700 and 1100.
+At other times, programmes originate from Birmingham, apart from ‘destination’ programme specials which may be broadcast from other studios around the UK (e.g. The Big Top 40).
+The station’s studios are at Black Country House, Rounds Green Road, Oldbury, B69 2DG; and the station’s operational office base is at Nine Brindleyplace, 4 Oozells Square, Birmingham, B1 2DJ.

 Guidelines on localness have been published by our regulator OFCOM, and are available here

 To contact the radio station generally, you may use our ‘contact us’ page and we seek to reply to any emails which raise substantive issues.
-Should you wish to speak to programme management about some area of output , please contact email@example.com You can also contact us during office hours on 01902 461300.
+You can also contact us during office hours on 01902 461300.
 Any complaints or comments may also be lodged via the website (click ‘say hello’ and then use ’I'd like to make an enquiry or comment about a programme’ on the drop-down menu.)

 Events/Charities support or coverage

-The station stages several events and charity initiatives through the year.
-Our major charity event for 2012 – Walk of the Black Country took place on Sunday 10th June with 3500 walkers taking part in the 10 mile route from Himley Hall to Wolverhampton Racecourse, raising over £117,000 for Promise Dreams.
+The station stages several events and charity initiatives throughout the year.
+Our major annual summer charity event – Walk for Kids took place on Sunday 2nd June walking the 13 mile circular route which started and finished at Wolverhampton City landmark, Molineux Stadium.

 Recent programme and or/news highlights